DonTseTse/bash_commons/helpers.md

 </table>

 ### is_function_defined()
-Meant to be used in instruction chains to avoid potential "command ... unknown" errors.
+Meant to be used in instruction chains to avoid "command ... unknown" errors.
 Example:

 	is_function_defined "log" && log "..."
 will only call `log` if it's defined.